jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

 Molecular weight from Porod volume
 ****************************************

-The Porod volume is the nominally the excluded volume of the macromolecule in solution.
+The Porod volume is nominally the excluded volume of the macromolecule in solution.
 It can be calculated directly from the scattering profile, first by calculating the Porod invariant: